Mr. Robert Marple

 Mr. Marple began his career in Loudoun County as an elementary physical education teacher and a high school basketball coach at Loudoun County High School.
 Prior to his principalship at Cedar Lane, Mr. Marple served as the principal of Hamilton Elementary, an assistant principal at Park View High School, Evergreen Mill Elementary School, and Lowes Island Elementary School and as a middle school dean at Farmwell Station Middle School.
 Mr. Marple became principal of Cedar Lane Elementary on February 19, 2013.

-As Mr. Marple begins his sixth year as principal at Cedar Lane Elementary, and his twenty-third in LCPS, he will work to continue to cultivate a culture of kindness, inclusion, and academic excellence.
+As Mr. Marple begins his sixth year as principal at Cedar Lane Elementary, and his twenty-fourth in LCPS, he will work to continue to cultivate a culture of kindness, inclusion, and academic excellence.
 Mr. Marple looks forward to continuing to serve the students, staff, and community of Cedar Lane Elementary and working to continue the rich traditions that have been established.

 "We have the potential to move from being a really good school to a great school, but with this potential comes a great burden.
 We need to, collectively as a school community, seek excellence in all we do and work to establish structures that will allow us to make the leap and with fidelity make certain we maintain a laser focus on meeting the needs of each student.